The Pixel 2 XL, Home Mini, translating Pixel Buds and more: All Google just announced

 - Prices start at $649 for the Pixel 2 and $849 for the Pixel 2 XL; preorders start today, available in in a couple weeks.
 Also available in the UK and Australia.

-Here's how the Pixel 2's specs stack up against the competition.
-And for now, when you buy a Pixel you get a Home Mini
+Also, for now, when you buy a Pixel you get a Home Mini.

 Google Pixel Buds